 2. Social Media Is Your Friend

-The safest and surest way to raise your business’ profile is by utilizing social media and its diverse facets.
+The safest and surest way to raise your business’ profile is by utilizing social media in your brand awareness startegies.
 It’s like having open access to a directory of hundreds of millions of potential customers – all for free!

 Having a page on each platform is a must, naturally…

 …but it should get more serious than just having a Facebook/Instagram/Twitter etc page and posting there.
 Engage with your audience through comments and messages, engage with other brands as well, utilize social media ads, don’t be afraid to try out various advertising campaigns on trial and error basis until you get it right.